filippoferraris/tasmart_api/README.md

 ![TA-Smart image](https://www.imi-hydronic.com/sites/default/files/styles/large/https/assets.imi-hydronic.com/Pictures/Image_Gallery_TA/Photos/TA-Smart/TA-Smart_DN65_w_sensor_2.gif?itok=gJ8RX4yd)

-The API Documentation can be found in the /documentation folder, updated on the 4th Sept 2023.
+The **API Documentation** can be found [here](documentation/HyCloud_APIv1-220929a.pdf) in the /documentation folder of this repository, updated on the 4th Sept 2023.
 Future updates can be requested to the IMI R&D team asking to Bastien Ravot at [bastien.ravot@imi-hydronic.com](bastien.ravot@imi-hydronic.com)

 The TA-Smart Documentation can be found on the [IMI website](https://www.imi-hydronic.com/it/product/ta-smart)

-IMI also provides a full Web App where users can access all the data from the IMI TA-Smart Valves.
+IMI also provides a **full Web App** where users can access all the data from the IMI TA-Smart Valves.
 The IMI Web App platform can be accessed via [this link](https://cloud.imi-hydronic.com/projects/469bb186-150a-49ee-a86f-da1947e0bd0e/ta-smart/b5e6a019-ce22-4814-a5db-8badb169d8c6).

 Screenshot of the IMI Web App (example of the visualization of one valve):

 <img src="documentation/hycloud.png" alt="hycloud" width="800">

 ### energy_counter_regime_1 and 2... what the hell are them?
 Energy in a TA_Smart is saved in multiple ways... we can access for example the realtime power used, but also two energy counters, 1 and 2.

-Why are they 2?
-And what do they represent?
+**Why are they 2?
+And what do they represent?**
 In reality IMI developed 2 registers to allow maximum flexibility, but during the installation of the valves phisically on site, it is up to the installers to decide what to do with this registers!

-At Lingotto for example only energy_counter_regime_1 is used, and 2 is always = 0.
+At Lingotto for example **only energy_counter_regime_1 is used**, and 2 is always = 0.

 To be honest I don't know what IMI had in mind to have 2 registers, but they explained one could be used for cooling power and one for heating power, however they didn't developed the firmware of the valves yet for this...
 For now it would be healty to save both to our database just in case but most likely regime_2 will always be = 0.